We join our story already in progress…

 Billy Corgan fulfilled all of his massive prog-rock ambitions with Smashing Pumpkins’ third album, Mellon Collie and the Infinite Sadness, a double-disc behemoth chock-full of angst, despair, ennui, joy, and nostalgia.
 Good ideas and bad ideas, fragments and epics, with a rich vein of meandering instrumentals.
 “Quietly noisy relaxed intensity,” to quote Edward Albee.
 And I can’t even say it’s a great album.
 All I can say is that we probably won’t see its like again.

 I had been living back at home with the parents since May, and I was kind of stuck.
 All my friends’ apartments were already full-up with roommates.
-The phone number there hadn’t changed since we moved to the area back in 1989, so Emily had it, and one day in November, she called.
+My folks’ phone number hadn’t changed since we moved to the area back in 1989, so Emily had it, and one day in November, she called.

 “I thought you were in England with your husband,” I said.